The-Balance-FFXIV/balance-static/content/guide/tanking-stats-and-materia.md

 ## Stat specifics
-In general, 3 out of 4 tanks can use the same melds.
+In general, three out of four tanks can use the same melds.

 ## Why no DH on WAR?
 Warrior is the odd job that avoids Direct Hit due to how Inner Release and Inner Chaos work.

 ## Why Det melds when DH has priority?
-Due to how the stat tiers work, sometimes melding Det is a dps increase
+Due to how the stat tiers work, sometimes melding Det is a DPS increase

-## Why Tnc melds when Det has priority?
+## Why Tenacity melds when Det has priority?
 Sometimes there's nothing else to meld.
 Also stat tiering.